 - Wall decor

-Really, that list could go on forever haha.
-Here are some of the items that I picked up at IKEA to add to my house flipping inventory that really add a little something to each house I stage.
+Really, that list could go on forever, LOL.
+Here are some of the items that I picked up at IKEA to add to my house flipping inventory that really just brings a little something to each house I stage.

 Rugs and Bathmats